-- Heat the oil in a skillet or pan with high walls, the walls must be about 2″ deep.
+- Heat the oil in a skillet or pan with high walls.
+The walls must be about 2″ deep.
 Wait until it reaches 180C or 375F.

-- In a bowl place the flour and whisk with a fork while adding beer, add salt, pepper, and a pinch of paprika and cumin.
-The batter should be thick, and milkshake like.
+- In a bowl, place the flour and whisk with a fork while adding beer.
+Add salt, pepper, and a pinch of paprika and cumin.
+The batter should be thick and milkshake-like.

-- To test the oil, let a little batter fall, it should float and begin to brown immediately.
+- To test the oil, let a little batter fall.
+It should float and begin to brown immediately.
 Try and see if the batter tastes good to you.
 Adjust the seasoning.

-- Check the seasoning again.
+- Recheck the seasoning.
 Adjust if necessary.

 - Remove the fried smelt to a tray covered with paper towels.